Am I Showing Signs of Ketamine Addiction? Questions to Ask

 Ketamine addiction impacts most every facet of a person’s daily life, directing his or her focus, motivations and priorities.
 In effect, the drug warps your psychological makeup to the point where work, important relationships and self-care issues fall by the wayside as ketamine takes on increasing importance in your life.
 Under these conditions, the need for treatment help becomes glaringly apparent.

-If you suspect you or someone you know are struggling with ketamine addiction and need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-601-3889 to speak with one of addictions specialists.
+If you suspect you or someone you know are struggling with ketamine addiction and need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-601-3889 (Who Answers?) to speak with one of addictions specialists.